ChetanXpro/video-transcoding-service/README.md

 ### ECS Task (/ecs-task)

-This Docker container has FFmpeg installed and is used to transcode videos efficiently.
+This Docker container has FFmpeg installed and is used to transcode videos efficiently. and then uplod those diff videos to s3

 ### Trigger Service (/trigger-service)